softwaredevelop/mql5/Indicators/MyIndicators/Authors/Ehlers/1_Smoothers/Laguerre_Filter_Pro.md

 * **Trend Identification:** It serves as a highly responsive trendline.
   * When the price is consistently above the Laguerre Filter and the line is rising, the trend is bullish.
   * When the price is consistently below the Laguerre Filter and the line is falling, the trend is bearish.
-* **Crossover Signals:**
+* **Crossover Signals:** ...
-  * **Price Crossover:** A crossover of the price and the Laguerre Filter line can be used as a trade signal, similar to a standard moving average crossover.
-Due to its low lag, these signals are often more timely.
+  * **Two-Line Crossover:** A classic fast/slow system can be created by placing two Laguerre Filter indicators on the chart with different `gamma` values (e.g., `0.2` for the fast line and `0.7` for the slow line).
+A crossover of the fast line above the slow line is a buy signal, and vice versa.
   * **Two-Line Crossover:** A classic fast/slow system can be created by placing two Laguerre Filter indicators on the chart with different `gamma` values (e.g., `0.5` for the fast line and `0.2` for the slow line).
 A crossover of the fast line above the slow line is a buy signal, and vice versa.
 * **Dynamic Support and Resistance:** In a trending market, the Laguerre Filter line often acts as a dynamic level of support (in an uptrend) or resistance (in a downtrend), providing potential entry points on pullbacks.